noahehall/theBookOfNoah/architecture/interface-oriented-design.md

     - applies to a set of method signatures (names and parameter lists)
     - a set of funtions that apply to a common concept, such as a set of functions that operate on a file
     - implementers of an interface are required to provide all the methods of the interface
+    - the relationship between modules (implementers) and interfacers are referred as 'provides-a' or 'implements-a'
+  - inheritance
+    - in OOP, one class extending another class to gain methods and properties
+    - i.e. a derived class receives the attributes and methods of a base class
+    - the relationship between the derived and base class is referred to as 'is-a' or 'is-a-kind-of' -
   - cohesion
     - how closely one thing relates to another one
   - coupling